Dragon naming board with clan marks, scale colors, hoard notes, and ancient titles.

 Origin: Ice Dragon

-Perfect for a majestic ice dragon.
-Combines crystalline beauty with the harsh power of winter.
+Works well for a majestic ice dragon, combining crystalline beauty with the harsh power of winter.

 Female